- Bavarian attire

 - Senior Day

 Most events at Oktoberfest are free.
-Only 3 of the venues have a cover charge, purchase of a wristband allows for admission to all 3.
-There is never a charge for persons under 21 years old, but there are slightly restricted hours in the Biergarten and Weingarten, check the venues for details.
+Only 3 of the venues have a cover charge.
+With purchase of a wristband admission is allowed to all 3.
+There is never a charge for persons under 21 years old, but there are restricted hours in the Biergarten and Weingarten.
+Please check the venues for details.

 The venue pricing varies a bit by day and time:

-All Festival Pass: four day ALL FESTIVAL PASS/Wristband for $30.00 unlimited entry to all venues for all 4 days at any time.
+All Festival Pass: Four day ALL FESTIVAL PASS/Wristband for $30.00.
+Includes unlimited entry to all venues for all 4 days at any time.
 Most economical choice for those with an extended stay, and once on your wrist your wristband allows quick entry any day, any time!